WHAT IS OUR PURPOSE?

 Brent Andersen

 Creating an Aquarium in the desert presents many challenges, but the public’s enthusiastic reception indicates that people have a need to connect with the natural world.
-Since opening its new facility in Draper in March 2014, the Aquarium has welcomed over six million visitors.
+Since opening our new facility in Draper in March 2014, the Aquarium has welcomed over nine million guests.
 Our Educational Outreach teams and Ambassador Animals visit every public elementary school in the state of Utah.
+The Aquarium also supports local conservation in Utah through the western toad and North American river otter survey projects.

-The Aquarium is home to over 5,900 animals representing more than 600 species from ecosystems from around the planet including kelp forests, coral reefs, the deep ocean, Antarctic waters, Asian cloud forests, South American rain forests, and the waterways of our home state of Utah.
-In 2019 we received our accreditation from the Association of Zoos & Aquarium and is held to the highest standards in animal care.
+The Aquarium is home to over 5,600 animals representing more than 600 species from ecosystems around the planet including kelp forests, coral reefs, the deep ocean, Antarctic waters, Asian cloud forests, South American rain forests, and the waterways of our home state of Utah.
+In 2019 we received our accreditation from the Association of Zoos & Aquarium, which holds accredited institutions to the highest standards in animal care.
 Our educational program, both on and off-site, provides learning opportunities and presentations to students of all ages, and is one of the largest in the nation, reaching every elementary school in the state of Utah.

 There is nothing more beautiful to me than hearing a child experience the magic of life, the wonder of exploration, and the joy of discovery.